Lombiq/GitHub-Actions/.github/actions/spelling/advice.md

 ## Helper scripts for local development

-When you're using your own configuration files in conjuction with others (such as the ones from check-spelling or Lombiq's) these scripts might come on handy to reduce the number of entries you need to add to your own files:
+When you're using your own configuration files in conjuction with others (such as the ones from check-spelling or Lombiq's) these scripts might come in handy to reduce the number of entries you need to add to your own files:

 1. _Merge-SpellCheckingDictionaryFile.ps1_: Use this to maintain your _excludes.txt_ file by adding the entries from another file, while still keeping your own.
 To just remove duplicates and sort the entries alphabetically in a single configuration file, pass in the same file for both parameters.
 2. _Optimize-SpellCheckingDictionaryFile.ps1_: Use this to remove entries from your dictionary files that are already present in an external one you're referencing.